The Moving Image Archive at the National Library of Scotland is always growing.

 How we collect

-If you have a collection of films, videos, or digital files you would like to offer to the archive, email our Acquisitions Curator before moving the collection to our premises.
+If you have a collection of films, videos, or digital files you would like to offer to the archive, please use the online enquiry form to contact our Acquisitions Curator before moving the collection to our premises.

 We carry out the following procedures: